 There are various incentives you can offer to your customers in referral programs.

 Generally, there are two types of incentives you can offer — monetary and non-monetary.
-Monetary incentives are usually more attractive but also more expensive and susceptible to fraud or misuse.
-Non-monetary incentives (for example, recognition, experiences, special treatment) can be less motivating for the general public but they may be just right incentives to motivate your brand advocates, who may be a little bit less price sensitive.
+Monetary incentives are usually more attractive but also more expensive and susceptible to fraud.
+Non-monetary incentives (for example, recognition, experiences, or special treatment) can be less motivating for the general public but they may be just enough to motivate brand advocates, who may be a little less price-sensitive.
 They are also more fraud-secure and can be cheaper.

 We recommend researching and testing which incentives perform best for your audience.
 You can launch campaigns with different incentives to find the best outcome.